 Peeling ground provisions or root vegetables can be a tedious task, even with a vegetable peeler.
 Therefore, I love using a paring knife instead of a vegetable peeler for this task, especially when peeling cassava (yuca).

-Once I've peeled all of my root vegetables I cut them into uniform pieces to allow for even boiling.
+Once I’ve peeled all of my root vegetables I cut them into uniform pieces to allow for even boiling.
 It takes longer for some root vegetables to cook so I cook those first.
-For instant Cassavas need to be cooked first.
+For example, Cassavas need to be cooked first.
 To prevent the other vegetables from turning brown, I soak them in a water bath until I need to add them to the dish.

 How to Make Duff for Metemgee